FyzHsn/Data-preprocessing-python/README.md

 ---------------------------

 We can either eliminate the rows and columns with missing data, if there are a very high percentage of missing data.
 Alternatively, we can impute the values of missing slots using a mean, median, or most frequent value strategy.
 One needs to import the Imputer class from the sklearn.preprocessing module.
+We can also use Python libraries such as Numpy and Pandas to handle missing values.

 Class labeling
 --------------